iHazzam/AgencyInterviewAPI/readme.md

     php artisan db:seed

-(If required, configure your web server to have Laravel at the correct document root, or append 'public/' to the start of any API requests you make)
+(If required, configure your web server to have Laravel at the correct document root, or append 'public/' to the start of any API requests you make.)

 -----
 <a name="step5"></a>